observeinc/linux-host-configuration-scripts/test_code/README.md

     ```
     PUBLIC_KEY_PATH="/Users/me/.ssh/id_rsa.pub"
+    PRIVATE_KEY_PATH="/Users/me/.ssh/id_rsa"
     ```

     Create an override.tf file in test_code directory and run terraform apply

-    You will need credentials for AWS / Google / Azure to run terraform or you can comment out cloud(s) you don't want to test in main.tf and outputs.tf
+    !!!
+You will need credentials for AWS / Google / Azure to run terraform !!!

+    OR you can comment out cloud(s) you don't want to test in:
+    - main.tf and
+    - outputs.tf

+    Do not comment out ```output "fab_host_all"``` just comment out modules you don't want

     Example override.tf